Eva Valle, from the World Bank to the Aragonese economy

 The digital challenge: connecting with innovation ๐Ÿš€

-With a resume that includes the World Bank and the Bank of Spain, some are already speculating whether Valle will know how to distinguish between a venture capital budget and the expense account of a homeowners' association.
-We'll see if her time in Washington helps her negotiate European funds with Brussels or if, on the contrary, she misses the air conditioning of international offices.
+With a resume that includes the World Bank and the Bank of Spain, some are already speculating whether Valle will know how to distinguish between a venture capital budget and the expense account of a neighborhood association.
+We'll see if her time in Washington helps her negotiate European funds with Brussels, or if, on the contrary, she misses the air conditioning of international offices.
 At least, she can't complain about the Aragonese climate.